Traders hope for lower costs after London-Frankfurt bourse deal

 The deal would combine the LSE's share trading with the derivatives trading of Deutsche Boerse's Eurex in a group worth almost $30 billion, with some analysts forecasting cost savings of at least 280 million pounds ($392 million) from the alliance.

-It would also propel the companies to a similar scale as U.S. exchange ICE (ICE.N), which has taken a huge slice of the European derivatives markets, and see them extend their lead over European rivals such as Euronext (ENX.PA) and BME (BME.MC).
+It would also propel the companies to a similar scale as U.S. exchange ICE, which has taken a huge slice of the European derivatives markets, and see them extend their lead over European rivals such as Euronext and BME.

 "I see less co-locations and reduced costs in the future.
 It also will increase the volume in certain products, which can be accessed easier," said Hendrik Klein, chief executive of Swiss high frequency trading firm Da Vinci Invest.